kells4real/date_literal/README.md

 # date_time_l will return the difference in value between date_time1 and date_time2 in days.
 You can use the
 # corresponding string literal to get for minutes, hours and seconds which is the default value.
+# date_time_diff returns the difference in two dateTimes to the second.
+This should be used when you need to get
+# date time difference to the last second

 ```